renaissance-publishing/renaissance/content/chapters/26-items.md

 Characters can use their Craft skills to create items directly.
 This requires an appropriate *skill kit* or *shop*, raw materials, and at least *basic proficiency* in the craft skill to be used.

-Normally, only a Simple Check is called for; a skilled blacksmith can make a spike, plow, or batch of nails without much chance of failure—although the time required or quality of work might vary.
+Normally, only a Simple Check is called for; a skilled blacksmith can make a spike, plow, or batch of nails without much chance of failure — although the time required or quality of work might vary.
-Of course, a (normal) check can be called for under circumstances where failure is likely—such as when using improvised tools, or when rushing the job.
+Of course, a (normal) check can be called for under circumstances where failure is likely — such as when using improvised tools, or when rushing the job.

 Normally, for Trivial, Minor, and Moderate items, we do not track raw materials; we assume that if you have a skill kit or shop, you have the resources that you need.
-At the GM's discretion, Major and Extreme items may have special resource requirements—in particular, securing the resources to craft an Extreme item might be an adventure unto itself.
+At the GM's discretion, Major and Extreme items may have special resource requirements — in particular, securing the resources to craft an Extreme item might be an adventure unto itself.

 The time required to craft an item is at the GM's discretion, but we provide the following guidelines: